 WherePrayer™, an iOS app (iPhone iPad iPod), lets you Pray for There™.
-It could also be called TherePrayer™.
+Pray for where? — there.
+TherePrayer™.
 Pray for anyplace that calls to you.
 You send Prayer Postcards to locations anywhere in the world and, collectively — in real-time — see all other places (in numbers) others are praying for around the globe (within five kilometers).
 It is “Mail for Prayers.”
 The app is meant for good because “we say so.”

 An intention of the app is to pray for places of fear, anguish, anger, sadness — past, present, or even future.
 All beings and things near those places are led to healing, recovery, balance, blessing.
 Enough people praying for the same location change “the spirit of the place” because “you say so” (or more like, “you pray so”).

 The content of your prayer is PRIVATE.
 The New Testament in Christianity suggests in Matthew 6:5-6 that the content of prayers is nobody’s business but yours.
 What you pray in WherePrayer™ is between you and your maker, whomever or whatever you perceive that maker to be, whether God, Lord, Holy Spirit, Great Spirit, Jesus, Great Mystery, the Creator, the universe, Allah, gods, or any number of other names.

 You can, however, in this age of social media, take conscious steps to share (publish) a prayer on social media where you may message or email it, post it to Facebook, Twitter, Pinterest, or Instagram, or save it in Evernote, as examples.

 System requirements: iOS 11 or higher.
 The app will be available in the App Store in Winter 2018-2019.

 The WherePrayer™ app is the artistry, diligence, and fortitude — with God’s help — of married partners Jeff and Laura Shulman.
 We reside in Gilroy, California, USA.
 In 2018, we celebrated our 36th wedding anniversary, the Year of the App.
 January 1, 2019, we celebrated our 40th New Year’s Eve together.
 The app is not the result of a committee or team but is from the mission of two people over the long-term.